Lemoncode/redux-by-sample/07 SimpleApp_List/readme.md

 # 07 SimpleApp_List

-This sample series takes as starting point _06 SimpleApp_Navigation_.
+This sample series takes as its starting point "_06 SimpleApp_Navigation_".

 In this sample we will continue implementing our simple application, in this case we are going to implement a page where a list of students is displayed.